Into the Blue (2005 film)

-Into the Blue is a 2005 American action-thriller film starring Paul Walker and Jessica Alba with Scott Caan, Ashley Scott, Josh Brolin and James Frain in supporting roles.
-The film was directed by John Stockwell and was co-distributed by Metro-Goldwyn-Mayer and Columbia Pictures.
+Into the Blue is a 2005 American action-thriller film directed by John Stockwell.
+The film stars Paul Walker and Jessica Alba with Scott Caan, Ashley Scott, Josh Brolin and James Frain in supporting roles, and focuses on a group of divers who go treasure hunting and find a sunken plane filled with illicit shipments.
+The film was co-produced by Metro-Goldwyn-Mayer, Columbia Pictures and Mandalay Pictures and distributed by Sony Pictures Releasing in North America and 20th Century Fox internationally, and released theatrically on September 30, 2005.

 Plot

 A sea plane flying on a stormy night malfunctions and crashes in the sea off the coast of The Bahamas.

-Jared and Sam are lovers living a rustic life in a trailer, next to the beach in The Bahamas.
-Sam works as a guide in the local aquatic theme park, while Jared works a number of odd jobs in his field of passion, diving.
-His real dream is to find one of many treasure-filled merchant and pirate ships lost in the waters around The Bahamas.
+Jared and Sam are a couple living a rustic life in a trailer, next to the beach in The Bahamas.
+Sam works as a guide in the local aquatic theme park, while Jared works several odd jobs in his field of passion, diving.
+His dream is to find one of many treasure-filled merchant and pirate ships lost in the waters around The Bahamas.
 Derek Bates has similar dreams and a better boat, but Jared turns down repeated offers to work for him.

 Jared's childhood friend, Bryce, and his girlfriend, Amanda (whom he just met the night before), come to visit.
 Bryce, a lawyer in New York City, has acquired the use of a luxury vacation house from a client he defended.
 While snorkeling, Jared finds artifacts on the sea bed that seem to stem from a ship wreck.
-The four of them investigate and find several other pieces that turn out to be the remains of legendary French pirate ship Zephyr.
+The four of them investigate and find other pieces that turn out to be the remains of legendary French pirate ship Zephyr.
 They also discover the crashed plane and its cargo of cocaine—Bryce and Amanda want to recover it, but Jared refuses, dispersing the brick they retrieved into the ocean.

-Needing money for equipment to salvage the treasure, Bryce and Amanda dive to the plane then try to sell a few bricks of recovered cocaine to local night club owner Primo.
+Needing money for equipment to salvage the treasure, Bryce and Amanda dive to the plane then try to sell some bricks of recovered cocaine to night club owner Primo.
 Primo turns out to be an associate of drug lord Reyes, to whom the cocaine belonged in the first place.

-Jared, Bryce, and Amanda are threatened by Reyes, who demands that they retrieve his cocaine or face deadly consequences.
-When the trio inform Sam, she berates Jared for violating his principles by helping a drug lord.
+Reyes threatens Jared, Bryce, and Amanda, demanding that they retrieve his cocaine or face deadly consequences.
+The trio inform Sam, who berates Jared for violating his principles by helping a drug lord.
 He tries to explain the situation, but she leaves him, saying that 'they' are over.
 After nightfall, Jared, Bryce, and Amanda dive at the plane wreck to salvage the cocaine and more artifacts.
 As they are moving the cocaine packs from the plane to their boat, Amanda is attacked and bitten on the leg by a tiger shark.
 They abandon the cocaine at the dive site to rush her to the hospital, where she dies.
 Hearing of the tragedy, Sam reunites with Jared, mourning for the loss of Amanda.